lhbikos/ReC_MultivModel/docs/05-SimpleMed.md

 **Results**

 A simple mediation model examined the degree to which cultural mistrust mediated the effect of racial microaggressions on psychological well-being.
 Using the *lavaan* package (v 0.6-16) in R, coefficients for the each path, the indirect effect, and total effects were calculated.
-The effect of covariate, anxiety, was mapped onto both the mediator and dependent 36% of the variance in cultural mistrust and 35% of the variance in well-being were accounted for by the model.
+Additionally, the effect of covariate, anxiety, was mapped onto both the mediator and dependent variable.
+The model accounted for 36% of the variance in cultural mistrust and 35% of the variance in well-being.
 Supporting the notion of a mediated model, there was a statistically significant indirect effect $(B = -.220, SE = 0.075, p = 0.004, 95CI[-0.383,-0.090])$ in combination with a  non-significant direct effect $(B = -0.219, p = 0.126)$ and a statistically significant $(B = -0.440, p < 0.001)$.

+## STAY TUNED

+A section on power analysis is planned and coming soon!
+My apologies that it's not quite *R*eady.

 ## Residual and Related Questions...